Skip to main content

 Douglas County

 A project kick-off meeting was held on March 20, 2020, to present the process and timeline of the project.
-The data development phase is in progress.
 Data was gathered from local, state, and federal sources to incorporate into the map products as base data.

 Work maps and draft data were discussed at the Flood Risk Review Meeting held on January 25, 2023.
 An informal 30-day comment period started with this meeting allowing communities to provide input on the draft maps and data.